dbfischer/bsdist/Documentation/Main/Introduction/Index.rst

 - the extension `bootstrap_core`_ will be installed

-- a set of files are copied to fileadmin/bsdist/
+- a set of files are copied to :bash:`fileadmin/bsdist/`

 - and a basic resource and page tree is imported.

 Screenshots
 -----------
-Features provided by `bootstrap_core`_
+Backend features provided by `bootstrap_core`_

 .. figure:: ../Images/bootstrapcore_features.png
    :align: left